 The College of Medicine’s Scientific Advisory Council advises the College on good science that embraces both the biomedical and the psychosocial.
 The 20 Professors that sit on this group are all highly respected and influential scientists and researchers that have been leaders in their field.
 They provide academic and intellectual ballast for the College and guidance for the College’s Council on its work and initiatives.

-Stephen Holgate is Medical Research Council Clinical Professor of Immunopharmacology and Honorary Consultant Physician within the University’s Faculty of Medicine, Southampton, UK.
+Professor Sir Stephen Holgate is Medical Research Council Clinical Professor of Immunopharmacology and Honorary Consultant Physician within the University’s Faculty of Medicine and University Hospital Southampton NHS Trust.
 He has utilised many approaches to study asthma including epidemiology, genetics, pathology, microbiology and immunology, pharmacology and experimental medicine.
 This research has informed guidelines on asthma management and has identified and validated novel therapeutic targets.
 Earlier this year, he was knighted for services to medical research in the 2020 Queen’s Birthday Honours List